GorbulasDev/learnelectra/docs/electrapay_setup.md

 ![Settings](../img/settings.png)

 After that, find the Payments tab.
-You will then see ElectraPay listed under there.
-Let's setup the ElectraPay payment option first then enable it.
+You will then find ElectraPay listed as an option.

 ![Payments](../img/payments.png)